Updated Title Publisher

 Death March difficulty in The Witcher 3: Wild Hunt calls for different strategies - enemies are stronger, hit harder, can withstand more damage, and when combat is over - assuming you’re still alive - you can just take a breather to regain all your lost Vitality.
 These changes require you to alter your approach to combat in The Witcher 3, and we’ve provided numerous tips and tricks that’ll help you on the path.

-Death March Tips and Tricks
+Surviving Death March Tips

 • Save often.
 There’s no penalty for dying and trying.
 Not every effort is our best effort.